tapyu/glab/README.md

 # Tutorials

 This branch contains the tutorial datafiles contained in the [GNSS tutorial link][1] (see `Software and Data Files [Linux]`).
-At the time I am writing it, at least, it contains gLAB v5.2 + Datafiles, and is used for education purposes.
+At the time I am writing it, it contains gLAB v5.2 + Datafiles, and is used for education purposes.
 Here, I separed only the datafiles so that the tutorial datafiles be used with any gLAB version.

 ## Directory structure